-Pertaining to Part 18 & Lighting Devices, Mr. Gruber reports that he is in the process of testing 33 lights for conducted emissions.
-The selection of bulbs includes:
+Pertaining to Part 15 & Part 18 Lighting Devices, Mr. Gruber reports that he completed of testing of six additional Part 18 bulbs for conducted emissions.
+This raises the total number of bulbs tested to 39.
+The selection of bulbs now includes:

-- 30 LED bulbs from a variety of retail outlets, Dayton and eBay sources.
-Note: One LED bulb marked Part 18. - 2 red LED (used) traffic lights purchased at Dayton. - 1 CFL bulb in a floodlight configuration, similar to a number of the LED bulbs.
+• 30 LED bulbs from a variety of retail outlets, Dayton and eBay sources.
+Note: One LED bulb marked Part 18.

+- 2 red LED (used) traffic lights purchased at Dayton. - 7 CFL bulbs in various configurations, including floodlights.
+These bulbs are similar in configuration to the Part 15 LED bulbs that were selected for this testing.